Originally Published: February 16, 1996 - Last Updated / Reviewed On: March 26, 2014

 What causes a heterosexual male to cross-dress?
 Do cross dressers share any characteristics other than the desire to cross-dress and the guilt that usually accompanies such desire?
 Are there any reliable therapies to help the cross-dresser resist and overcome his cross-dressing urges?
 Will the urge to cross-dress dissipate with age?
 Are there any good books or articles that explain the cross-dressing urge in a sympathetic way, such that a wife may come to understand this phenomenon?
 Any help would be greatly appreciated.
 Thank you.

 You ask some very interesting questions, many of which don’t have clear-cut answers.
 First things first, for a variety of reasons, there’s not a great deal of reputable research or statistics about people who cross-dress, nor is there much research about folks who identify as transgender (an umbrella term that applies to a broad range of people who express or experience gender differently than what most people expect – including those who cross-dress).
 So, where to go from here?
-You may want to check out I thought she was a woman: My real-life crying game for some background info.
+You may want to check out My hookup didn't say she was trans for some background info.
 Next, let’s break down your questions one-by-one:

 What causes a heterosexual male to cross-dress?